-Note that these predictive characteristics of the propensity score models alone cannot provide direct evidence for the validity of the unconfoundedness assumption (A1) because they are only based on observable characteristics and important unobservable confounders could still be omitted.
-Moreover, the Pseudo R-square values reported in Table 3 need to be interpreted with caution as unobserved confounders might also bias the predictive power of the arbitrarily clustered sets of explanatory variables.
-Despite these risks, we believe that they may provide indicative evidence that we are able to capture a non-negligible part of the variation in the selection into the programmes.
+R-square values reported in Table 3 need to be interpreted with caution as unobserved confounders might also bias the predictive power of the arbitrarily clustered sets of explanatory variables.
+Despite these risks, we believe that these results may provide indicative evidence that we are able to capture a nonnegligible part of the variation in the selection into the programmes.